abd2uh/abd2uhyouronlinecoach/README.md

 - a **7-day meal plan** with **exact portions** (eggs, grams of bread, grams of chicken/rice, etc.)
 - a built-in **calorie & macro tracker**

-It runs fully in the browser (no backend).

----

 ## Features

 ### 1) Program Generator